Youth in Transition Toolkit:

 Instruction in self-advocacy

-Learn about academic accommodations from the Job Accommodation Network, and how colleges help visually impaired students succeed from Affordable Colleges.
+Learn about academic accommodations from the Job Accommodation Network.
+Best Value Schools shares what colleges do to help the visually impaired.

 Postsecondary programs typically offer a wide array of assistive technology.
 It's helpful for youth to learn and use the technology while they're in high school.